 The admission requirements for students who are not residents of the United States vary from those outlined in the UW Colleges catalog for U.S. residents.
 International applicants are admitted on the basis of their academic preparation, their ability to effectively understand and use the English language, and the determination by the international admissions office that their educational and career goals may be furthered by attendance at a UW Colleges campus.

 At a minimum, students must be able to show completion of an approved secondary education program or the equivalent.
 English proficiency may be demonstrated by a minimum score of 61 on the internet-based TOEFL (500 paper-based), a minimum score of 5.5 on the IELTS, a minimum score of 4.0 on the iTEP, or by a recommendation letter from an English Language School with which the UW Colleges has an articulation agreement.
+Please submit TOEFL scores using the code 1888 (code is the same for all 13 freshman/sophmore campuses).
 Students applying for our ESL program, which is offered on UW-Marinette and UW-Marshfield campuses, are not required to demonstrate English proficiency (Click here to learn more about our ESL program: UW Colleges ESL Program Introduction).

 International students may be admitted as either degree-seeking or special students based on their educational goals.